JoannickGardize/SharkECS/README.md

 }
 ```

-According to the @WithAll annotation, this system will process all entities with a Physics and a Bullet class.
-The system will apply the bullet's damage once it hit a damageable (with a Health component) entity, and then remove it.
+According to the @WithAll annotation, this system will process all entities with at least a Physics and a Bullet component.
+The system will apply the bullet's damage once it hit a damageable (with a Health component) entity, and then remove the bullet entity.

 The attributes of the system will be automatically injected during the engine building.
 Note the presence of setter methods: they are required and used for injection, because SharkECS is respectful of the encapsulation principle.
 If you feel uncomfortable with this boilerplate code, Take a look at the [Project Lombok](https://projectlombok.org/).